mattpolzin/jsonapi-openapi-test-server/README.md

 #### Jobs Queue
 Testing is run in a jobs queue.
 That queue can be run in the same process as the API server if you specify `API_TEST_IN_PROCESS_QUEUES=true` as an environment variable but the recommendation is to run the jobs service as its own process.

-You start the Jobs Queue using the same docker image as the serve but you specify the `queues` command.
+You start the Jobs Queue using the same docker image as the server but you specify the `queues` command.
 ```shell
 docker run --env 'API_TEST_IN_URL=https://website.com/api/documentation' --env 'API_TEST_DATABASE_URL=postgres://user:password@host:port/databasename' --env 'API_TEST_REDIS_URL=redis://host:port' mattpolzin2/api-test-server queues
 ```

-**NOTE** We must explicitly expose the port to the host device.
+**NOTE** You must explicitly expose the port to the host device.
 In this example, `http://localhost:8080` will point to the server which is listening on port `80` in the container.

 Visit the `/docs` API endpoint to see what endpoints the server provides.